Khnum

 Khnum, also romanised Khnemu (/kəˈnuːm/; 𓎸𓅱𓀭 ẖnmw, Χνοῦβις Chnoûbis), was one of the earliest-known Egyptian deities in Upper Egypt, originally associated with the Nile cataract.
 He held the responsibility of regulating the annual inundation of the river, emanating from the caverns of Hapi, the deity embodying the flood.
 Since the annual flooding of the Nile brought with it silt and clay, and its water brought life to its surroundings, he eventually became known as the creator of human bodies and the life force kꜣ ("ka").
 Using a potter's wheel and clay, he fashioned these entities and placed them within their mothers' wombs.
 Often, his creative endeavors were overseen by another god.
 He was later described as having moulded the other deities, and was revered as the creator of the animal kingdom.
 Banebdjedet was the equivalent god in Lower Egypt.

 Worship of Khnum spanned from the First Dynasty and persisted even into the Greco-Roman period when rule by native dynasties had ended.
 Initially, his primary cult center was at Herwer in Middle Egypt.
 While his presence on the island of Elephantine dates back to the Early Dynastic Period, it wasn't until the New Kingdom that he ascended to become the principal deity of the island, acquiring the title as the overseer of the First Cataract of the Nile River.
-At Elephantine, Khnum formed a divine triad alongside the goddesses Satis and Anuket.
+At Elephantine, Khnum formed a divine triad alongside the Nubian goddesses Satis and Anuket.
 His religious significance also extended to Esna, located south of Thebes.

 Khnum's primary function in the inception of human beings was typically portrayed with the horns of a ram, one of the sacred animals worshiped in Ancient Egypt, representing aspects such as fertility, rebirth, regeneration, and resurrection.
 He was originally illustrated with horizontally spiraled horns (based on the Ancient Egyptian corkscrew-horned sheep, an extinct subspecies of the barbary sheep), but his representation later evolved to feature the down-turned horns of Ammon in the New Kingdom (based on the extinct sheep subspecies Ovis platyra palaeoaegyptiacus).
 Khnum's imagery also includes the crocodile head, denoting his dominion over the Nile.
 He can additionally be found wearing the atef crown adorned with two feathers, or the white crown of Upper Egypt.